 All of my customers were wowed by the demonstration and ended up purchasing a knife set.
 I was that good!

-But after selling to my parents, grandparents, aunts and uncles, my enthusiasm for the process waned and so I ended up quitting after a few weeks.
+But after selling to my parents, grandparents, aunts and uncles, my enthusiasm for the direct sales process waned and so I ended up quitting after only a few weeks.

 “Mom, I think you need a Universal Life Policy”